 - Your current permit or renewals authorized the operation of all motorcycles and you are now applying for a 3-wheeled motorcycle permit.

-The Motorcycle Learner Permit will allow you to ride a motorcycle on any public highway to become familiar with actual in traffic operation.
+The Motorcycle Learner Permit will allow you to ride a motorcycle on any public highway to become familiar with actual operation.
 There are certain restrictions:

 - A motorcycle may be operated during daylight hours only.

 - The Motorcycle Learner Permit-holder is not allowed to carry any passengers.